microsoft/PowerToys/README.md

 **Highlights**

 - New utility: Paste as Plain Text allows pasting the text contents of your clipboard without formatting.
 Note: the formatted text in the clipboard is replaced with the unformatted text.
 Thanks [@carlos-zamora](https://github.com/carlos-zamora)!
-- New utility: Mouse Jump allows you to quickly move the mouse pointer long distances on a single screen or across multiple screens.
-Thanks to [@mikeclayton](https://github.com/mikeclayton)!
+- New utility: Mouse Jump allows to quickly move the mouse pointer long distances on a single screen or across multiple screens.
+Thanks [@mikeclayton](https://github.com/mikeclayton)!
 - Add new GPO policies for automatic update downloads and update toast notifications.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- Support MSC and CPL files in the "Run command" results of the PowerToys Run Program plugin.
+- Support MSC and CPL files in "Run command" results of PowerToys Run Program plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Add support for log2 and log10 in PowerToys Run Calculator plugin.
 Thanks [@RickLuiken](https://github.com/RickLuiken)!
-- Added experimentation to PowerToys' first run experience.
-There is a current page that says "Welcome" and a variant with direct instructions on how to use some of the utilities.
+- Added experimentation to PowerToys first run experience.
+There are current page which says "welcome" and a variant with direct instructions on how to use some of the utilities.
 We want to see if directly showing how to use PowerToys leads to more people using the features :)

 ### General